 This necessitates the integration of sophisticated multimodal interfaces and adaptive behavioral models that allow robots to understand, predict, and respond to human intentions in real time.
 These systems combine advanced sensors, gesture recognition, eye-tracking, and contextual awareness to facilitate natural interaction, reduce operator workload, and ensure that the robot behaves safely and efficiently in dynamic laboratory and clinical environments.

-State-of-the-art humanoid robots employ a combination of voice recognition systems, natural language processing modules, gesture analysis, eye-tracking, and contextual environmental awareness to facilitate natural communication with scientists, clinicians, and technical staff.
+State-of-the-art humanoid robots seamlessly integrate advanced voice recognition systems, natural language processing modules, gesture and posture analysis, eye-tracking, and contextual environmental awareness to enable highly intuitive and natural communication with scientists, clinicians, and technical personnel in dynamic laboratory and clinical environments.

-By interpreting verbal commands, hand gestures, and visual cues, robots can dynamically adjust their actions, coordinate complex tasks, and operate collaboratively within teams.
-This multimodal interaction framework reduces the cognitive load on human operators, accelerates workflow execution, and minimizes the risk of procedural errors.
+By accurately interpreting verbal commands, hand gestures, and visual cues, these robots dynamically adjust their actions, coordinate complex multi-step tasks, and collaborate seamlessly with human teams.
+This multimodal interaction framework reduces cognitive load on operators, streamlines workflow execution, and significantly minimizes the potential for procedural errors in high-precision laboratory and clinical environments.

-Redundant safety architectures are integral to HRI in high-stakes environments.
-Real-time monitoring systems continuously assess actuator performance, sensor integrity, and environmental conditions, while predictive fault detection algorithms anticipate potential failures before they impact operations.
+Redundant safety architectures are a cornerstone of human–robot interaction in high-stakes laboratory and clinical environments.
+Real-time monitoring systems continuously evaluate actuator performance, sensor accuracy, and environmental conditions, while predictive fault detection algorithms proactively anticipate potential failures before they can affect operations, ensuring uninterrupted, safe functionality.

 Humanoid robots designed for laboratories and hospitals must also comply with rigorous international safety and medical standards.
 Regulatory frameworks such as ISO 13482 (personal care robots), ISO 10218 (industrial robot safety adapted for human environments), IEC 60601 (medical electrical equipment), and FDA guidance for medical devices define mandatory performance, reliability, and risk mitigation criteria, ensuring that these robots operate safely and consistently in sensitive environments.